Noise Levels in Silver Lakes, Pembroke Pines, FL | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 646 Silver Lakes residents, or 6.9%, live above that level.
 By land area, 12.6% of Silver Lakes is above 55 dBA.

 Average noise levels for Silver Lakes residents, grouped by direction from the center of Silver Lakes.
-Western Silver Lakes carries the highest population-weighted average; Central Silver Lakes carries the lowest.
-Just 2% of residents in Central Silver Lakes live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Western Silver Lakes.
+The highest population-weighted average is in northwestern Silver Lakes; the lowest is in northern Silver Lakes, where just 6% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Silver Lakes